apify/actor-templates/README.md

 Then you need to do stuff as for updating template.
 If you want to propagate this template to Apify system, you need to add template metadata to [apify-shared package](https://github.com/apifytech/apify-shared-js/blob/master/src/consts.js#L479).

+## How to propagate templates into Apify CLI

+Selected templates defined in [apify-shared package](https://github.com/apifytech/apify-shared-js/blob/master/src/consts.js#L479) are propagated to Apify CLI templates, you can choose these templates using `apify create` command.
+The propagation happens after committing a new version of templates into `master` branch.
+After tests succeeded the Github action build archives of each template and pushed these archives into the repository.
+The CLI command them directly download archive depends on templates and use it as boilerplate.
+We did it this way because we can update template structure/code without publishing any package to npm.
+It makes templates changes agile.

 ## Reference
 - [Apify Actor documentation](https://docs.apify.com/actor)
 - [Apify CLI](https://docs.apify.com/cli)